-6:30am PT by Michael O'Connell, Lesley Goldberg
+6:30am PT by Mikey O'Connell, Lesley Goldberg

 Trump, Netflix and NFL Ratings: 5 Pressing Questions for TV Execs

 President-elect Donald Trump isn't the only public figure dodging press pools these days.
 In an unprecedented move, top media executives revealed Nov.
 29 that they are turning their backs on the Television Critics Association — the ramshackle body of critics and journalists that meets twice annually in L.A.
 The biggest news generators during each two-week parade of talent and suits typically are the executive sessions.
 But three of the Big Four chiefs backed out of the firing-squad pressers for January's meet-up — after initially passing, Fox now will participate — and Starz's Chris Albrecht and Netflix's Ted Sarandos pulled their outlets completely.
 It's a blow to the organization and to journalists eager to hear top brass sound off about linear ratings fatigue, election aftermath and the evolution of the industry.